Best of 2024, arts•meme movie picks!

 in mumbai, with ‘all we imagine as light’

-We’ll leave THE BRUTALIST, MARIA, Timothée Chalamet, Angelina Jolie descending the staircase of the Metropolitan Opera House in a St. Laurent cape although she probably never went to the opera before playing the goddess Callas.
+We’ll leave THE BRUTALIST, Timothée Chalamet, Angelina Jolie descending the staircase of the Metropolitan Opera House in a St. Laurent cape, possibly confusing herself with the diva she played in MARIA.
 Leave all that to others.
-Can we merely say “oh my god no thank you” to THE SUBSTANCE?
-As for ANORA, well, just the latest in the male filmmaker’s undying obsession with the whore with the golden heart.
+Can we say a polite “no thank you” to the horrifying THE SUBSTANCE?
+As for ANORA, a wild movie ride, but the feminist in me must note yet another example of the male filmmaker’s undying fixation with the whore with the golden heart.
+The trials of a lap dancer.
 EMILIA PEREZ was all over the map, but we liked the dance sequences.
-And, shoot me, I liked THELMA, listed below.
-So much fun.
+And, shoot me, I liked THELMA, so much fun, and included it below.

-Here’s where you have the lowdown, the skinny, the minimal ‘must see’s.
-These are the sparse pictures we unabashedly loved in the year, even though two of them are not going into wide distribution till 2025!
+Here’s where you get the lowdown, the skinny, the minimal ‘must see’s.
+These are the sparse motion pictures we unabashedly loved in the year, even though two of them will not have wide distribution till 2025!

 HARD TRUTHS, writer/director Mike Leigh